hammadkhokhar/by-bicycle-delivery/README.md

 ## <b> DB Setup </b>

-- Learn more about Prisma [here](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-typescript-postgres)
+- Learn more about Prisma-Postgresql setup [here](https://www.prisma.io/docs/orm/overview/databases/postgresql)
 - Install Postgresql or use a cloud service
 - Create a database
 - Add database URL to the `.env` file